ParthenosWP4/SSK/doc/2_ssktei.rst

 Users willing to create scenarios in TEI should follow the following
 instructions:

--  Download or fork the SSK data repository in GitHub It is necessary to have an account on GitHub: `https://github.com/ParthenosWP4/SSK/tree/master/ <https://github.com/ParthenosWP4/SSK/tree/master/spec/TEI_SSK_ODD.xml>`__ (NB: to fork a repository, a GitHub user account is necessary);
+-  Download or fork the SSK data repository in GitHub.
+It is necessary to have an account on GitHub: `https://github.com/ParthenosWP4/SSK/tree/master/ <https://github.com/ParthenosWP4/SSK/tree/master/`__ (NB: to fork a repository, a GitHub user account is necessary);
 -  Create your files with your favourite XML editor.
 Don't forget to validate them against the SSK schema (see above);
 -  To publish scenarios on the SSK, the TEI files need to be in the *scenarios* and *steps* folders;
 -  Users with a GitHub account can make a pull request to ask for the update of the repository.
 Users without an account can contact the SSK team at ssk [at] inria [dot] fr.